 Did you know that skin cancer is the most common form of cancer in the United States?
 According to the Skin Cancer Foundation, one in five Americans will develop skin cancer in their lifetime.
-Each year, there are more new cases of skin cancer than of breast, prostate, lung, and colon cancers combined.
+Each year, there are more new cases of skin cancer than all other cancers combined.

 The good news is that using sun protection every day, even when it's cloudy or cold outside, can help reduce your risk of developing this widespread disease.
 Here's what you need to know to keep your skin protected.